-This has been a hot topic for us lately and keeping our email inbox buzzing away.
 Many North Americans (US Citizens or Canadians) who are thinking of applying for the Spanish non-lucrative visa, have been asking about the medical insurance Spain coverage requirements.
+If you are looking for information on health insurance in Spain, this is the perfect place for you to start!
+It has been a hot topic for us lately and keeping our email inbox buzzing away.

 We’ve also received a few questions from expats actually living in Spain as well.
 After responding to several of the emails, I thought it would just be easier to write up a quick post and let you know all that we know about Spanish Medical Insurance for an American Citizen.
 This may apply to other countries as well, but you will need to check.

-Updated: As of June 2016 with our new Medical Insurance in Spain
+Updated: As of June 2017 with our new Private Health Insurance in Spain

 Medical Insurance in Spain is one of our most popular posts!
 We have updated information below.

-I know it is a huge mental leap for an American to think of Medical Insurance or Health Insurance as something you can afford out-of-pocket.
+I know it is a huge mental leap for an American to think of Medical Insurance or Health Insurance, as something you can afford out-of-pocket.
 Well, let me just tell you from personal experience, we found Medical Insurance Spain to be very”affordable”.
 Of course affordable is a matter of opinion, so I will share with you the actual cost of our insurance as well as other quotes we have received.
+You can be the judge and also ask for your own quotes.

 Please do keep in mind this is just something for you to get a feel for the costs, as for each person/family it will vary due to your ages, location, duration of policy and coverage selected.